OP-TEE/optee_docs/building/gits/build.rst

 How do I build using AOSP / OpenEmbedded?
 *****************************************
 For guides how to build AOSP, please refer to our :ref:`aosp` page.
-For OpenEmbedded we have no guide ready, however there are teams in Linaro who are building OP-TEE using OpenEmbedded.
-If you want to get in contact with them, please reach out to us (see :ref:`contact`).
+For OpenEmbedded we have no guide ready.

 .. _optee_developer_setup:

 Platforms supported by build.git
 ********************************
 Below is a table showing the platforms supported by build.git.
-OP-TEE as such supports many more platforms, but since quite a few of the other platforms are maintained by people outside Linaro or are using a special setup, we encourage you to talk to the maintainer of that platform directly if you have build related questions etc. Please see the MAINTAINERS_ file for contact information.
+OP-TEE as such supports many more platforms.
+To find out how to run OP-TEE on those, please reach out to the maintainer of that platform directly if you have build related questions etc. Please see the MAINTAINERS_ file for contact information.

 ..
 Please keep this list sorted in alphabetic order:
 .. list-table::